This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 When optimizing your websites you should try to improve your website loading speed.
 I use the excellent free tool called GTMetrix.
 It will benchmark your site and potentially give you lots of tips for where you can improve.

 You could also use the rather new and amazing tool built by Google called Lighthouse.

 When optimizing content after it has started getting traffic from Google I use the free tool called Google Search Console.
 It will show you for what search terms you get traffic from.
 It does also show you for what search terms your website is currently ranking for but not getting traffic for.

 You’ll probably get some great ideas for what search phrases to optimize for a little more.
-You could change titles and meta descriptions for higher click-through rates from the searches, or add more content to your article for specific phrases to try and rank higher for those searches.
+You could change titles and meta descriptions for higher click-through rates from the search engine result pages, or add more content to your posts for specific phrases and keywords to try and rank higher for those searches.

-A prerequisite for using Google Search Console is the Google has noticed your website and started to include it.
+A prerequisite for using Google Search Console and having any data to analyze is that Google has already noticed your website and started to include it.

 Continuing beyond this guide